wallarm/product-documentation/docs/user-guides/triggers/create-trigger.md

 * Webhook

 To add a reaction:
-1. Set up integrations with email, messengers and incident management or SIEM systems as described in the [instruction](../settings/integrations/integrations-intro.md).
-To use already existing integration, skip this step.
+1. Set up integrations with email, messengers and incident management or SIEM systems as described in these [instructions](../settings/integrations/integrations-intro.md).
+To use an already existing integration, skip this step.
 2. Choose the configured integration in the trigger creation modal window.

     ![!Choosing an integration](../../images/user-guides/triggers/select-integration.png)